lgalaz/fullstack-javascript/react/State_Lifecycle/explanation.md

 }
 ```

 `useEffect` runs after paint.
-For DOM measurement (reading layout from the DOM) or synchronous layout updates (writing changes that must happen before the browser paints), use `useLayoutEffect`.
+For DOM measurement (reading layout from the DOM) or synchronous layout updates (writing changes that must happen before the browser paints), use `useLayoutEffect`. useLayoutEffect exists for DOM-measure-before-paint cases.

 DOM measurement means reading layout-dependent values like size or position: `getBoundingClientRect`, `offsetWidth`, `offsetHeight`, or `scrollTop`.
 Synchronous layout updates are changes you want applied before the user sees the frame, like setting a tooltip position based on measured size or preventing a visible layout jump.